 Making Homes More Comfortable and Affordable.

 Our programs help improve your home’s coziness and safety while reducing its energy consumption.
-In-home energy audits identify exactly what’s needed—from new insulation, windows or doors to higher-efficiency appliances and HVAC equipment.
+In-home energy audits identify exactly what’s needed—from new insulation to higher-efficiency appliances and HVAC equipment.
 All to make your home more comfortable and affordable.See our residential programs

 Improving Bottom Lines For Businesses, Government and Nonprofits.

 We also help companies, governments, nonprofits and faith-based organizations save energy and money.
 We provide commercial-grade energy audits and recommendations, revolving loan and energy investment funds, grants for clean solar and geothermal energy, and other initiatives.See our nonresidential programs

 Increase your homes energy-efficiency with our low cost energy saving products such as LEDs, smart thermostats, smart powerstrips, water saving products and more.

 Home Performance with ENERGY STAR takes a whole-house approach to finding where you may be losing energy.
 We then recommend what to do and show you the resulting savings you can expect.